 I was traveling to Delhi from Birsa Munda airport in Ranchi.
-As I entered the check-in area at the arrival terminal, I saw a bright replica of an adivasi hut with khovar wall painting.
+As I entered the check-in area at the arrival terminal, I saw a bright replica of an adivasi hut with sohrai and khovar wall painting.

 In the tribal villages of Hazaribagh and its adjoining districts in the Indian state of Jharkhand, mud homes of adivasis, are adorned with bold, figurative murals.
 There are two major art forms — Sohrai and Khovar, based on the harvest and marriage seasons.
 A dozen major Mesolithic rock-art sites in this area suggest a lengthy continuity of mural art there.
 These paintings are considered to bring good luck.